JCPenney CEO leaves for Lowe's

 JCPenney will replace Ellison with an "office of the CEO" in which four executives will share responsibility for running the company while it conducts a search for a new CEO.

-Shares of JCPenney (JCP) plunged 7% following the announcement.
-Shares of Lowe's (LOW) climbed 3% on the news.
+Shares of JCPenney (JCP) sank 4% in morning trading following the announcement.
+Shares of Lowe's (LOW) was slightly higher on the news.

 Ellison is currently one of only three black CEOs leading a Fortune 500 company.
 He came to JCPenney in 2014 after a 12-year career at Lowe's rival Home Depot (HD), eventually serving as executive vice president of that chain's US stores.
 He had worked at Target (TGT) for 15 years before that.